Community Voices Choir

 Ms. Gautsche earned her Master of Music from Rice University’s Shepherd School of Music and her Bachelor of Music from the University of Cincinnati College-Conservatory of Music.

-Julian Nguyen, Community Arts Facilitator
+Julian Jenson, Community Arts Facilitator